While it’s not close to being the most popular urban destination in Europe there are a ton of things to do in Bucharest.

 By far the most touristic area of the city, Bucharest’s historic Old Town is nonetheless worth exploring for a few hours.
 We have to admit, this was not our favorite neighborhood, as it is filled with mediocre restaurants, trinket shops, erotic massage parlors (ugh), and touts, but there is a definite charm to be found here.

 Make sure to visit –

 Visiting a local farmers market in Bucharest will allow you to experience all of those things.
 However, what made us put it on our list was that the produce in Romania is among the best we’ve seen anywhere…and we’ve been to a lot of countries.
 Ripe cherries, tender juicy raspberries, fragrant peaches, fresh spring onions, peppers, cucumbers, and so much more.
-We were quickly spoiled and visited our market several times a week, made friends with the purveyors, and indulged on often on all of the fresh summer delights we found there.
+We were quickly spoiled by the flavorful bounties of these markets.
+We visited our market several times a week and indulged in all of the fresh summer delights we found there.

 There you have it folks.
 As you can see there are plenty of things to do in Bucharest, and plenty more that we probably have no idea about!
 Leave us some comments below if you feel we missed something that other people NEED to know about when visiting Bucharest!